beaulebens/keyring-social-importers/readme.txt

 * Imports every individual pin as a post (can be a LOT), with a Post Format of "image".
 * Stores the image for each pin in your Media Library.

+= Pocket =
+* Imports links and creates a post for each of them, with the Link post format.
+* Uses as many details (e.g. title) as possible from Pocket.

 = Strava =
 * Activities are imported as new Posts.
 * Activity type is stored as post meta for easier querying.